This guidance will be kept under regular review and updated.

 We are closely monitoring the fast-moving situation.
 Pro bono clinics, as with all services, are being affected by the pandemic, both in terms of demand (i.e., people looking for information and advice), and how clinics operate and manage risks.
 Most clinics have decided to temporarily suspend face-to-face advice sessions, and LawWorks have received several inquiries from clinics about best practice.

 This information is intended to help you decide what steps your clinic may need to take in light of the spread of the COVID-19 virus.
 It draws on the best available advice and guidance, including links to the latest best practice and information from the NHS and Public Health England, and decisions by policy makers.
 The guidance is designed to:

 - Help you to develop and enhance your clinic's response:

 - Enable you to continue to provide a service to your community, including alternatives ways to deliver services.

 - Prioritise health and safety and protect and support staff, volunteers, beneficiaries and service users

 - Support the clinics network and signpost to the most appropriate sources of expert information to help clinics manage through the crisis

 The response of each clinic may be partly shaped by institutional setting, and emergency protocols, policies and guidance that will be directly relevant to that setting.
-For example there is government advice on social care and educational settings; you may want to consider if they apply to your organisation.
+For example there is government advice on hostel and day care providers, social care, and educational settings; you may want to consider if they apply to your organisation.
 By institutional setting we mean:

 - If your clinic is attached to a law school and university, then the university's policies may provide a response framework, including on human resources issues, student welfare, risk assessment and a crisis recovery plan.
 Many Universities are now moving to remote learning and assessment.
 Universities UK have published specific guidance: